 On the other hand, if you look at Reddit, you can see that they have taken extremely complex measures to fight this voting game and stop the bots.
 All their calculations and measures are concealed in order to make it difficult for coders to create working bots.

-Even with these concealed calculations, Reddit still faces the challenge of fake voters, and they have to keep upgrading themselves.
+Even with these concealed calculations, Reddit still has to deal with fake voters, and they have to keep upgrading themselves.
 So, if Reddit is struggling even with their concealed calculations, Steemit is really going to have to step up their game if they want to stop the problem.

 Driven by Cash